Edgio: Technologies

-Edgio operates its own private network with more than 250+ terabits per second of global egress capacity.
-The network consists of dense clusters of specially configured servers in more than 300 delivery locations (points-of-presence) which are interconnected through the company's global network and connected to more than 1000 Internet service provider (ISP) networks.
+Edgio operates its own private network with more than 250 terabits per second of global egress capacity.
+The network consists of dense clusters of specially configured servers in more than 300 delivery locations (points-of-presence) which are connected through the company's global network and connected to more than 1000 Internet service provider (ISP) networks.
 Edgio caches web content for its customers in multiple delivery locations around the world, serving it to users from the fastest location.
 A private fiber network backbone between its delivery locations allows cache-fill traffic and dynamic content to bypass the public internet and improve the delivery speed of content.
-This architecture is managed by intelligent proprietary software that increases the speed of delivery with fewer cache misses and can scale to handle surges in end-user demand.
-Edgio networks mainly uses FreeBSD as operating system on their infrastructures.
+This architecture is managed by proprietary software that increases the speed of delivery with fewer cache misses and can scale to handle surges in end-user demand.
+Edgio networks mainly use FreeBSD as the operating system on their infrastructures.

 The Edgio Platform

 The Edgio Platform is composed of services including content delivery, video packaging and content management, web acceleration, cloud security (including DDoS and WAF protection), and cloud storage.